-Some elements of this fishery are already MSC certified ('first tranche') while others are not yet considered ready ('second tranche').
-This second tranche make up this FIP.
-MSC certified elements of this fishery: <a href="https://fisheries.msc.org/en/fisheries/indonesia-pole-and-line-and-handline-skipjack-and-yellowfin-tuna-of-western-and-central-pacific-archipelagic-waters/@@view
+MSC certified elements of this fishery: https://fisheries.msc.org/en/fisheries/indonesia-pole-and-line-and-handline-skipjack-and-yellowfin-tuna-of-western-and-central-pacific-archipelagic-waters/@@view

-There are also five other connected FIPs on FisheryProgress, being run by the same team and with overlapping activities, but some differences.
-These are for the pole-and-line fishery (skipjack and yellowfin) in the same area (FIPs 8863 and 8885), elements of which are also covered by the above MSC certification.
-In addition, there is the pole-and-line and handline fishery in FMA 573, meaning that the area is considered the Indian Ocean and IOTC is the RFMO (pole-and-line: FIPs 8893 and 8895; handline: FIP 9012).
+There are also four other connected FIPs on FisheryProgress, being run by the same team and with overlapping activities, but some differences.
+These are for the pole-and-line fishery (skipjack and yellowfin) but in FMA 573, meaning that the area is considered the Indian Ocean and IOTC is the RFMO (FIPs 8893 and 8895) and also for the handline yellowfin fishery in the two areas (Pacific and Indian Ocean FMAs) (FIPs 197 and 9012).